Retatrutide — Triple Agonist GLP-1/GIP/Glucagon Profile

 |---|---|---|---|

-| TRIUMPH-1 | Adults with obesity | Placebo-controlled, 80+ weeks | Expected 2026 |
+| TRIUMPH-1 | Adults with obesity | Placebo-controlled, 80+ weeks | Reported May 2026 — 28.3% at 80 weeks (12 mg) |

-| TRIUMPH-2 | Obesity + type 2 diabetes | Placebo-controlled | Expected 2026–2027 |
+| TRIUMPH-2 | Obesity + type 2 diabetes | Placebo-controlled | Expected later 2026 |

-| TRIUMPH-3 | Obesity + cardiovascular disease | CVOT design | Expected 2027 |
+| TRIUMPH-3 | Obesity + cardiovascular disease | CVOT design | Expected later 2026 |

-| TRIUMPH-4 | Obesity + knee osteoarthritis | Function + weight loss | Expected 2026–2027 |
+| TRIUMPH-4 | Obesity + knee osteoarthritis | Function + weight loss | Reported Dec 2025 — 28.7% weight loss |

-The Phase 2 dataset anchoring retatrutide’s positioning is the 48-week randomised, double-blind, placebo-controlled trial published by Jastreboff and colleagues in the New England Journal of Medicine (June 2023).
+The Phase 2 dataset anchoring retatrutide’s pre-Phase-3 positioning is the 48-week randomised, double-blind, placebo-controlled trial published by Jastreboff and colleagues in the New England Journal of Medicine (June 2023).
 The trial enrolled 338 adults with obesity without type 2 diabetes and tested four retatrutide doses (1, 4, 8, 12 mg) against placebo.

 | Dose | Mean weight change | ≥15% weight loss |